 With a few precautions, the stimulus can be eliminated without needing extensive tests and countless questions.
 Another example is the last vacation.
-Patients who know their family doctor well might also talk abou vacation trips.
-The doctor does not run the risk of misinterpreting a malaria illness for example, and thus losing valuable time, if he knows that the family has taken a vacation in an endangered region.
+Patients who know their family doctor well might also talk about vacation trips.
+The doctor does not run the risk of misinterpreting a malaria illness for example, and thus losing valuable time, if he knows that the family has taken a vacation in an infested region.

-The limits of experienced anamnesis
+Limitations of experienced anamnesis

 Of course, experienced anamnesis is not without risk, as it also has its limits.
-One of the risks is that the patient presents his own diagnosis, e.g. because he is sure to have already identified the disease.
+One of the risks is that the patient presents with his own diagnosis, e.g. because he is sure to have already identified the disease.
 Time pressure is again a risk factor here.
 It is also helpful to know that the patient tends to gather information on the topic.

 Conversely, it can also happen that the patient is afraid of a specific diagnosis and therefore conceals symptoms, once he is aware that the doctor suspects that very disease.
 Otherwise, certain symptoms may be alleviated if the patient fears a certain disease.
 This is possible especially when it comes to cancers or other serious processes.
-The physician must therefore take into account that severe and potentially fatal diseases might have left a trauma in the family.
+The physician must therefore take into account that similar severe and potentially fatal diseases might have left a trauma in the family.
 The fear of the diagnosis can be so great that the disease is, although perceived by the patient, veiled in front of the doctor.

 Active contribution to experienced anamnesis

 When a physician decides to include the experienced anamnesis in his diagnostic procedures, he can promote this in his practice.
 For this, the initial importance has to be placed on taking enough time to get to know the patients.
 Doctors who take their time are often recommended, especially within the family.
 This can be a partner, but also the parents or other relatives.
-It is also useful to address the patient on how valuable a trusted doctor can be for a family.
+It is also useful to emphasize to the patient on how valuable a trusted doctor can be for a family.
 Additional services, such as contact numbers for emergencies, add to the attractiveness of a medical practice.